Overview

 How much does it cost?

-SILA is a fully-funded program supported by The Myer Foundation and Sidney Myer Fund, the Paul Ramsay Foundation and Vincent Fairfax Family Foundation.
+SILA is a fully funded program supported by The Myer Foundation and Sidney Myer Fund, the Paul Ramsay Foundation, Vincent Fairfax Family Foundation and Snow Foundation.

 Participating CEOs and their organisations do not have to pay any up-front costs to partake in the program.